 Although, the relationship between the two hasn’t been without controversy, particularly surrounding Hugo Barra’s move from Google Android to a Vice President role at the Chinese brand.
-Rumours were eventually quashed that Barra left Google due to Brin being in a relationship with Barra’s ex-girlfriend, although both brands perhaps clearly see they rely on each other.
+Rumors were eventually quashed that Barra left Google due to Brin being in a relationship with Barra’s ex-girlfriend, although both brands perhaps clearly see they rely on each other.

-Of course, from Google’s perspective, it’s their way into China where it’s currently only the third most popular search engine, whilst Xiaomi of course relies on Google to produce their MIUI software.
+Of course, from Google’s perspective, it’s their way into China where it’s currently only the third most popular search engine, whilst Xiaomi, of course, relies on Google to produce their MIUI software.

 One issue is the fact that Facebook is banned in China, which in itself could cause a huge political fallout by selling a stake to a brand which isn’t permitted in the country, whilst over the years we have seen both U.S. brands go up against each other countless times.

-In 2013 that was with search, with plans for Zuckerberg and co. to offer its own search engine, however it’s yet to cause any real concern so far.
+In 2013 that was with search, with plans for Zuckerberg and co. to offer its own search engine, however, it’s yet to cause any real concern so far.
 However, that’s not forgetting the big rivalry between Google+ and Facebook.

 The brand has distanced themselves from the move, with Lei Jun, CEO of Xiaomi citing their relationship with Google as also part of the reason, but could that just be him giving Google the eyes in a bid to snatch the prize pot?

-Xiaomi are on the crest of a wave right now, even getting ahead of Apple and Google with the release of home products, which even includes an air purifier.
+Xiaomi is on the crest of a wave right now, even getting ahead of Apple and Google with the release of home products, which even includes an air purifier.
 The brand’s move to launch a series of smart devices for the home could be incredibly big for the $12 billion company.